Abéché: Geography and climate

 Abéché is situated in central-eastern Chad, and by road it is 749 km northeast of the national capital of N'Djamena, 164 km northwest of Adre, on the border with Sudan, and roughly 90 km southeast of Biltine.

 Abéché is the hottest major city in Chad.
 It gets 336 afternoons a year above 32 C. Its rainy season is in mid-year, from June to September.
 The hottest months are from March to June.
-Köppen-Geiger climate classification system classifies its climate as a hot arid climate (BWh) due to its extreme potential evapotranspiration.
+Köppen-Geiger climate classification system classifies its climate as a hot arid climate (BWh) bordering on a hot semi-arid climate (Köppen: BSh), due to its extreme potential evapotranspiration.
 It is one of the hottest cities on earth with average year-round daily high of over 36 C, and an average daily mean of around 29 C.